LinkedInLearning/essential-jenkins-2468076/Ch03/03_05-challenge-connect-jenkins-to-github/README.md

   - [ ] [Jenkinsfile](./Jenkinsfile)
   - [ ] [algorithm.sh](./algorithm.sh)
 - [ ] Create a new pipeline project that pulls the code from the repo and uses the Jenkinsfile for the project definition.
-- [ ] Install the embeddable status plug-in and update the GitHub repo to show the status of the project.
+- [ ] Install the Embeddable status plug-in and update the GitHub repo to show the status of the project.

 ## Tips
 - Successfully building the project will create a artifact named `report.txt`.